adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 #### B.

-- The first form of data augmentation applies perturbation independently to each ground truth 3D bounding box together with those LiDAR points within the box
+- Secondly, we apply global scaling to all ground truth boxes bi and to the whole point cloud M

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzcwNjgyMTJdfQ==
+eyJoaXN0b3J5IjpbNTcwMjIzNjkwXX0=
 -->